AntczakEI/stellarliftapp/_posts/2026-03-19-beginner-strength-program-3-days-week.md

 * exactly these rep ranges
 * exactly this number of sets.

-The program above is therefore a practical beginner template built from the original article structure and broader resistance-training evidence.
+The program above is therefore a practical beginner template based on broader resistance-training evidence and simple progression principles.

 ## Final takeaway